Katerynivka, Donetsk Oblast: History

 The remains of two Paleolithic settlements have been discovered near the village, which was established in 1700.

 During the Holodomor, the village was blacklisted by the government of the Ukrainian Soviet Socialist Republic, which blockaded Kateryniv, causing mass starvation.

 Out of the 270 residents that fought in World War II, 187 died on the Eastern Front.
 143 of them received posthumous honours and a monument to the fallen was erected in 1968.

+On 29 October 2024, during the Russian invasion of Ukraine, Russia claimed to have captured the village.
+This was confirmed on 3 November.

 Economy

 The village has a primarily agricultural economy, centred on the cultivation of grain and the rearing of cattle.
 Its central estate is a collective farm named after.
 I. V. Michurin, which holds two cattle farms and two grain farms, spread over 3850 hectares of agricultural land.

 The village also has a primary school, a post office and a shopping center.

 Demographics

 According to the 2001 census, the population of the village was 778 people, of whom 90.1% stated that their mother tongue was Ukrainian, 9.38% - Russian, and 0.26% - Belarusian.